qiboteam/qibo/doc/source/api-reference/qibo.rst

 .. note::
-    ``check_hermitian`` flag allows the user to choose if the function will check if the reduced density matrix resulting from tracing out ``bipartition`` from input ``state`` is Hermitian or not.
+    ``check_hermitian`` flag allows the user to choose if the function will check if the reduced density matrix resulting from tracing out ``partition`` from input ``state`` is Hermitian or not.
 Default option is ``check_hermitian=False``, i.e. the assumption of Hermiticity.
 This is faster and, more importantly, this function are intended to be used on Hermitian inputs.
 When ``check_hermitian=True``